 Meanwhile, add some olive oil to a large nonstick skillet or pot and saute the onions, bell pepper and chili pepper (if using) with some salt on medium to medium high heat until soft.

-When the vegetables are soft, add the bay leaves, spices, rinsed and drained chickpeas tomatoes, garlic, honey and the saffron threads (if using).
+When the vegetables are soft, add the bay leaves, spices, rinsed and drained chickpeas tomatoes, minced garlic, honey and the saffron threads (if using).
 Adjust the salt and bring to a boil.
 Then turn down the heat to very low and simmer, covered, for about 20-30 minutes or until the flavors meld and mellow.
 Remove the bay leaves.
 Thicken the stew with the garbanzo flour and water solution.
 Start with one tablespoon of garbanzo bean flour mixed with one tablespoon of cold water.
 If you’d like it thicker, add more of this mixture.
 Mash some of the garbanzo beans with the back of a spoon.
+Taste and adjust salt and seasonings.
 Serve with accompaniments.
 Enjoy!